Cecil Bebb: Events of July 1936

 At 07:15 on the morning of 11 July 1936, Captain Bebb took off from Croydon Airport, London, in a Dragon Rapide aircraft, with a navigator, his friend Major Hugh Pollard, and two female companions.

 The flight log records that the aircraft was bound for the Canary Islands.
 The purpose of Bebb's flight was to collect General Franco from the Canaries and fly him to Tetuán in the Spanish protectorate in Morocco, where the Spanish African Army was garrisoned.

 Franco was recognized by the government in Madrid as a danger to the Second Spanish Republic and had been sent to the Canaries in order to keep him away from political intrigue.
 Had a Spanish plane flown to the islands, the authorities would probably have been alerted, but the British aircraft attracted little or no attention.
-Bebb and Franco arrived in Tetuán on 19 July and the general quickly set about organising Moroccan troops to participate in the coming coup.
+Bebb and Franco arrived in Tetuán on 19 July and the general assumed command of the army, which had rebelled two days earlier and secured most of Spanish Morocco.

 It is possible that British security services may have been complicit in Bebb's flight.
 Certainly his companion Pollard had previously been an intelligence agent.
 The flight itself was planned over lunch at Simpson's in the Strand, where Douglas Francis Jerrold, the conservative Roman Catholic editor of the English Review, met with the journalist Luis Bolín, London correspondent of the ABC Newspaper and later Franco's senior press advisor.
 Jerrold then persuaded Pollard to join the enterprise, who flew with Bebb as pilot, and daughter Diana Pollard and her friend as passengers to pose as tourists.

 Bebb and Pollard were decorated by Franco in recognition of their services.
 In 1939, as the Spanish Civil War ended, both were awarded the Grand Cross of the Imperial Order of the Yoke and Arrows.